 - The Pharisees… They went straight to the source and attacked the character of Jesus.
 He couldn’t be from God if He chose to heal a man on the Sabbath day – right?
 They accused Him of being a sinner.
 And they too (like the neighbors) questioned whether or not the man was making the whole thing up.

-Some of the Pharisees said, “This man is not from God, for he does not keep the Sabbath.”
-But others asked, “How can a sinner perform such signs?”
-So they were divided….They still did not believe that he had been blind and had received his sight until they sent for the man’s parents. – John 9:16, 18 (NIV)
+Therefore some of the Pharisees were saying, “This man is not from God, because He does not keep the Sabbath.”
+But others were saying, “How can a man who is a sinner perform such signs?”
+And there was a division among them….The Jews then did not believe it of him, that he had been blind and had received sight, until they called the parents of the very one who had received his sight. – John 9:16, 18

-“We know he is our son,” the parents answered, “and we know he was born blind.
-But how he can see now, or who opened his eyes, we don’t know.
-Ask him.
-He is of age; he will speak for himself.”
-His parents said this because they were afraid of the Jewish leaders, who already had decided that anyone who acknowledged that Jesus was the Messiah would be put out of the synagogue. – John 9:20-22 (NIV)
+His parents answered them and said, “We know that this is our son, and that he was born blind; but how he now sees, we do not know; or who opened his eyes, we do not know.
+Ask him; he is of age, he will speak for himself.”
+His parents said this because they were afraid of the Jews; for the Jews had already agreed that if anyone confessed Him to be Christ, he was to be put out of the synagogue. – John 9:20-22

 The neighbors, in their lack of faith, doubted the truth.